mhshahzad/portfolio/README.md

 ## 📬 Contact

 Have questions or suggestions?
-Open an issue or reach out to [mh.shahzad@outlook.com](mailto:mh.shahzad@outlook.com).
+Open an issue or reach out to [muhammad@mhshahzad.tech](mailto:muhammad@mhshahzad.tech).

 ## 📄 License